emilpriver/go-hugo-portfolio/content/blog/concurrency/goroutines-the-espresso-shots-of-programming.md

 Also, regarding the title, I used ChatGPT to generate it.
 It sounded nice, so I decided to keep it.

 Got any feedback?
 I would love to hear it.
-You can contact me via https://twitter.com/emil_priver or through this Reddit thread.
+You can contact me via https://twitter.com/emil_priver or through this Reddit thread https://www.reddit.com/user/Privann/comments/16yoibp/goroutines_the_espresso_shots_of_programming/.